Christian school: Canada

 In Canada, public funding of religious education is permitted and sometimes required.
-Many Christian schools in Canada are non-denominational, meaning they're not affiliated with a specific sect of Christianity.
-Other schools are denominational; they are affiliated with a particular sect.
+Many Christian schools in Canada are non-denominational, meaning they are not affiliated with a specific branch of Christianity.
+Other schools are denominational; they are affiliated with a particular branch.
 For instance, they might be Catholic, Protestant, Orthodox, or follow some other denomination.
 Among these, Catholic schools receive the most funding from the government; many of them receive funding for both the secular and religious component of their curriculum.

 Historically, Christian schools in Canada were run by private Catholic or Protestant organizations.
 As public education developed, the majority (usually Protestant) faith became represented by the public school, and the minority faith (usually Catholic) became represented by a separate school.
 Over time, the public schools became increasingly secularized as Canadian society became increasingly pluralistic.

 Most provinces originally had separate school boards in each school district for Catholic and non-Catholic students.
 Many provinces have abolished this, but Ontario, Alberta, Saskatchewan and the Northwest Territories retain the system.
 Where this occurs, the two schools are usually called the Catholic School Board and the Public School Board.

 Many non-Catholic Christians send their children to separate Catholic schools, preferring their values and standards, despite not practicing the Catholic faith.
 Typically, such students are exempt from specific religious instruction classes.

 The American model is also used on some private schools, usually run by Protestant denominations.

 Public school boards (as distinct from Catholic boards) in Canada normally have no religious affiliation in modern times but may still accommodate religious instruction for Christians within their community.
 They may do this by creating an individual special purpose Christian school, or they may offer religious instruction within an otherwise secular school.
 This practice has become so prevalent in Alberta that many private Christian schools have been absorbed by their local public districts as "alternative Christian programs" within the public system.
 They are presently permitted to retain their philosophy, curriculum, and staffing while operating as fully funded public schools.
 In this regard, they have achieved some equality with Catholic schools.

 These private schools can be associated with a number of different organizations.
 Some are affiliated with the Association of Christian Schools International, some with Christian Schools International, and some with other organizations.
 There are also provincial organizations like the Ontario Alliance of Christian Schools a d the Prairie Association of Christian Schools.